matomatical/UoM-WAM-Spam/README.md

 (Matt is also grateful for the contributions of more experienced developers, which have helped to shape this app.)

+Notes:

-Note: Most activity happens on this repository semesterly, in the weeks leading up to the official results release date.
+* Most activity happens on this repository semesterly, in the weeks leading up to the official results release date.
 This is a great time to contribute!
+* This project uses the MIT license.
+You should be comfortable with your contributions being available under this licence.
+If you are not, please raise an 'issue'.

 Happy hacking :).

-#### New integrations
+### New integrations

 Are we missing your favourite messaging app that supports automation?
 We welcome pull requests adding new integrations, as long they contain